SMITHsharon/coloredReindeer/readme.md

 	var hohohoElement = document.getElementById("coloredReindeer");
 	```

-- Looped through all the reindeer in the array.
+- Loops through all the reindeer in the array.
-- Added the name of the reindeer to the single `html` `<div>` element provided.
+- Adds the name of the reindeer to the single `html` `<div>` element provided.
-- The name of the reindeer are prepended with the corresponding color from the other array.
+- Each reindeer name is prepended with the corresponding color from the other array.

 #### Example:
 Blue Dasher